 Orzo is a small, rice-shaped Italian pasta (it means barley in Italian).
 I love cooking with orzo and often prefer it over rice.
 It cooks quickly, soaks up seasonings and flavored broths, and has a wonderful texture.

-I use orzo primarily as a bed for different proteins, with my favorite protein being fish or seafood.
-It is also a great addition to soups and salads however.
+I use this orzo that I get on Amazon primarily as a bed for different proteins, with my favorite protein being fish or seafood.
+It is also a great addition to soups and salads, however.

 Orzo vs Risotto